 The Hult Prize is a start-up accelerator for social entrepreneurship.
-In partnership with the Clinton Global Initiative we have created the world's largest student movement for Social Good.
-Apply now for your chance to change the world.
+In partnership with the Clinton Global Initiative we have created the world's largest student movement for social good.

 Join the Hult Prize